atlanticwave-sdx/sdx-oxp-integrator/README.md

 SDX-LC publishes this information into the SDX Message Queue, where it is received by the SDX Controller.

 ##### Precondition
-A Docker Compose environment instantiates three Kytos OXPO servers: Amlight, SAX, and Tenet, and three SDX-LC servers: Amlight-LC, Sax-LC, and Tenet-LC.
+A Docker Compose environment instantiates three Kytos OXPO servers: Ampath, SAX, and Tenet, and three SDX-LC servers: Ampath-LC, Sax-LC, and Tenet-LC.
 An SDX topology validator server and a MongoDB cluster are configured for communication.

 ##### Test Steps
 Test commands and curl scripts for this integration test can be found at http://67.17.206.221/ as shown below: